Darwinkel/darwinkel.net/README.md

 The websites are pure responsive HTML and CSS, with everything being self-hosted.
 No external network calls.
 Structured metadata and semantic tags are used and valid.

+Feel free to make issues or PRs.
+They're welcome for both technical matters as well as content.

 ## Dependencies

 - Ruby